 “These groups have infiltrated the mainstream by presenting themselves as legitimate commentators, when, in reality, they were all conceived by a man who is convinced that non-white immigrants threaten America,” said Mark Potok, director of the SPLC’s Intelligence Project.
 “They have never strayed far from their roots.”

-It’s disturbing that the new Ranking Member on the Senate Judiciary Committee has very close ties to hate groups and white nationalists.
-More disturbing is that his colleagues in the Senate minority find nothing wrong with that.
+It’s disturbing that a former U.S. Attorney General has very close ties to hate groups and white nationalists.
+It has been even more disturbing that colleagues in his party and in the Trump Administration found nothing wrong with that.

 - Judge Orders Implementers of Cruel Family Separation Policy – Former Trump Officials Kirstjen Nielsen And Jeff Sessions – To Testify In Lawsuit

 - Ignoring Defeats from 2017 through 2020, Republicans Prepare to Run on Immigration in 2022

 - Sessions Again Limits Independence of Immigration Judges and Signals His Intent to Increase Detention of Asylum Seekers

 - Sessions’ Assault on the Rule of Law in Immigration Court